Intern in Punta Gorda & San Ignacio, Belize

 From the Mountains to the Sea

 It’s only a four hour drive from Punta Gorda to San Ignacio, but they’re worlds apart.
-A “tourist hub” between Belize City and Tikal National Park in Guatemala, San Ignacio’s tropical hills house Mayan ruins while Punta Gorda offers a more relaxed, welcoming vibe an earshot from the Pacific Ocean.
+A “tourist hub” between Belize City and Tikal National Park in Guatemala, San Ignacio’s tropical hills house Mayan ruins while Punta Gorda offers a more relaxed, welcoming vibe an earshot from the Caribbean Sea.

 Intern in Belize Hospitals and Clinics